nzrunner/home-assistant/README.md

 Hopefully, as I have learned from others and "borrowed" sectons of their code, others can benefit from my configuration.

 Sadly, I didn't keep a good record of the initial Home Assistant configurations that inspired me.
-If I stumble over them again, I will add them to the [acknowledgements](#acknowledgments) section.
+If I stumble over them again, I will add them to the [Acknowledgements](#acknowledgments) section.

 ### Update: 2023-04-25